asdub/improved-telegram/README.md

 **A live version of this project can be found [here](https://improved-design-asdub.herokuapp.com/)**

-You can use the following accounts can be used for user and admin access:
+The following accounts can be used for user and admin access:

 *Admin User*\